Laurie Williams (software engineer)

 Laurie Williams is an American software engineer known for her writings on pair programming and agile software development.
-She is a distinguished professor of computer science at North Carolina State University, and interim head of the Department of Computer Science at North Carolina State University.
+She is Goodnight Distinguished University Professor in Security Sciences in the Department of Computer Science at North Carolina State University, and a co-director of the North Carolina Secure Computing Institute.

 Education and career

 Williams graduated from Lehigh University in 1984, with a bachelor's degree in industrial engineering.
 After earning an M.B.A. from Duke University in 1990, she completed a Ph.D. at the University of Utah in 2000.
 Her dissertation, The Collaborative Software Process, was supervised by Robert R. Kessler.

 She joined the North Carolina State University in 2000, and was named a distinguished professor in 2018.

 Books

 With Robert R. Kessler, Williams is the author of the book Pair Programming Illuminated (Addison-Wesley, 2002).

 With Michele Marchesi, Giancarlo Succi, and James Donovan Wells, she is an author of Extreme Programming Perspectives (Addison-Wesley, 2003).